Skip to content

 The meal effect implementation

-As you might have observed, the meal effect is already present as the meal_influx state in the model.
-This is one way of implementing time dependent effects, where a constant state (derivate=0) can be used to set the value of the input effect from the simulation call.
-This allows us to simulate the with and without the meal effect using meal_influx.
-This could be done using a parameter as well, but you would need to exclude this parameter from the optimizing call.
+As you might have observed, the meal effect is already present as the meal_influx input in the model file.
+This is one way of implementing time dependent effects, where a constant can be used to set the value of the input effect from the simulation call.
+This allows us to simulate with and without the meal effect using meal_influx.
+This could be done using a parameter as well, but you would need to exclude this parameter from the optimisation call.
 Below you see the state implementation.

 d/dt(G) = k1 * Gb - k2 * I + meal_influx